As a result of growth and capacity, The Athelstan Trust school improvement cycle is continually developing and being refined.

 Throughout the day, colleagues spend time in relevant cross school communities (subject specialism groups for teacher, pastoral support teams, Teaching Assistants, Finance and HR teams, IT and site teams etc.) with time to collaborate around key areas for development.
 Sometimes, this will involve external input but often, colleagues within The Athelstan Trust take on the responsibility to co-ordinate this session in response to the identified need of each group.

-The Athelstan Trust themed CPD programme is also part of these events, with one additional after school, virtual meeting happening between the two.
-This programme fits into the school improvement strategy by enabling all teaching colleagues to benefit from an enquiry based approach to their own professional development, with the theme leaders representing expertise and passion from within The Athelstan Trust.
-CPD leads from each school are involved in the process and can therefore guide individuals towards the theme that best reflects their developmental need but also support in talent spotting theme leaders.
-The QA process involved senior leaders from each school which further spreads the impact on wider school improvement.
+The Athelstan Trust CPD programme is also part of these events, with one additional after school, virtual meeting happening between the two.
+This programme fits into the school improvement strategy by enabling all colleagues to benefit from an enquiry-based approach to their own professional development – a PACT (‘personalised action I commit to trial’).

-Further CPD opportunities (NPQs, Olevi Creative / Outstanding Teacher Programme, Olevi Outstanding Teacher Assistant Programme, CLEAPSS, Athelstan Learning Circuits) fall into line with the school improvement cycle as the following can either be accessed through a request from school leadership teams to the CPD Manager / SiL or the school improvement team can suggest where it would be beneficial for particular colleagues to be involved.
+Further CPD opportunities (, Creative / Outstanding Teacher Programme, Olevi Outstanding Teacher Assistant Programme, CLEAPSS, an internally led ‘New to Pastoral Leadership’ programme, Athelstan ) fall into line with the school improvement cycle as the following can either be accessed through a request from school leadership teams to the CPD Manager / SIL or the SI Team can suggest where it would be beneficial for particular colleagues to be involved.

 The Athelstan Trust is supported by the Odyssey Teaching School Hub to offer UCL linked NPQs and the ECF offer.

-Finally, the flexible working culture is modelled by the school improvement team and supported as a way of investing in people and creating capacity.
+Finally, the flexible working culture ( status) is modelled by the School Improvement Team and supported as a way of investing in people and creating capacity.

 Assessment, Curriculum and Pedagogy

-In supporting The Athelstan Trust curriculum objective to ‘maintain a rich extra-curricular offer to ensure students have access to exciting learning outside the classroom’, school improvement leads actively pursue and support opportunities for students from across the schools to share curriculum enrichment opportunities, for example, the maths challenges, the Athelstan Festival of Speech and Debate, visiting performance poets, shared residential / overseas trips and PSHE related speakers.
+In supporting The Athelstan Trust objective to ‘maintain a rich extra-curricular offer to ensure students have access to exciting learning outside the classroom’, SILs actively pursue and support opportunities for students from across the schools to share curriculum enrichment opportunities, for example, the maths challenges, the Athelstan Festival of Speech and Debate, visiting performance poets, shared residential / overseas trips and PSHE and careers related speakers.

 Quality Assurance and Accountability

-In seeking to streamline how data is used for improvement work, Headteachers’ Report and 4Matrix Fusion have been introduced to enable the tracking of school performance in a way that can be openly compared as a prompt for conversations around accountability and how to improve.
+In seeking to streamline how data is used for improvement work, Headteachers’ Report, 4Matrix Fusion, Insight tracker and PowerBI have been recently introduced to enable the tracking of school performance and attendance in a way that can be openly compared as a prompt for conversations around accountability and how to improve.

-A centrally employed data specialist co-ordinates and advises the data leads in each school to scrutinise data and thus creates a culture of transparency about where improvement is needed and how this can be achieved.
-The School Improvement Team are involved in these meetings and in all communication around the data, ensuring that their time can be allocated according to risk.
+One of the School Improvement Leads co-ordinates and advises the data leads in each school to scrutinise data and thus creates a culture of transparency about where improvement is needed and how this can be achieved.
+The School Improvement Team are involved in all communication around the data, ensuring that their time can be allocated according to risk.

 Each school has its own cycle of Quality Assurance through subject reviews but are encouraged to include the School Improvement Leads, specialists from other Athelstan schools and / or external experts so that school improvement expertise is being constantly developed and shared.

 In the regular school improvement meetings, all colleagues in the team feedback on the soft intelligence they are constantly gathering from their regular visits to each school.
-Triangulated with other sources of data, this often leads to the initiation of various school improvement strategies, whether it be that the CEO follows up a line of enquiry with the individual headteacher, a school improvement lead offers bespoke support or sets up a collaborative relationship between colleagues in different schools, the CPD Manager initiates the search for context specific training etc.
+Triangulated with other sources of data, this often leads to the initiation of various school improvement strategies, whether it be that the CEO follows up a line of enquiry with the individual Headteacher, a SIL offers bespoke support or sets up a collaborative relationship between colleagues in different schools, the CPD Manager initiates the search for context specific training etc.

 Developing as a Learning Organisation